-Accredited by The Tourism Management Institute, we are one of the top universities in the world for the study of tourism and hospitality, 10th in the world for hospitality and leisure management according to the QS University Rankings 2019 and 12th in the world for hospitality and tourism management according to the Shanghai Rankings of Academic Subjects 2018.
+Accredited by The Tourism Management Institute, we are one of the top universities in the world for the study of tourism and hospitality, 10th in the world for hospitality and leisure management according to the QS University Rankings 2019 and 2nd in the UK (10th in the world) for hospitality and tourism management according to the Shanghai Rankings of Academic Subjects 2019.

 This Master’s degree is a conversion course – intended for students who have not studied the subject previously, and ideal for graduates who would like to change subjects or career direction.
 It aims to establish your understanding of the principles of tourism marketing management, providing you with a framework to understand business development and marketing planning.